yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/worksheet-cell.md

 ---
-title: "Worksheet: Cell"
+title: "workbookWorksheet: cell"
-description: "Gets the range object containing the single cell based on row and column numbers.
+description: "Gets the workbookRange object containing the single cell based on row and column numbers.
 The cell can be outside the bounds of its parent range, so long as it's stays within the worksheet grid."
 localization_priority: Normal
 author: "lumine2008"
 ms.prod: "excel"
 doc_type: apiPageType
 ---

-# Worksheet: Cell
+# workbookWorksheet: cell

 Namespace: microsoft.graph

-Gets the range object containing the single cell based on row and column numbers.
+Gets the wokbookRange object containing the single cell based on row and column numbers.
 The cell can be outside the bounds of its parent range, so long as it's stays within the worksheet grid.
 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).